-Many students pursue advanced credentials as Certified Coding Associates, Certified Coding Specialists, Certified Professional Coders, and Certified Medical Transcriptionists.
-These exams are offered by the American Association for Medical Transcription, American Health Information Management Association, and American Academy of Professional Coders.
+Students may pursue advanced credentials such as Certified Medical Transcriptionist.
+Certification exams are offered by the Association for Healthcare Documentation Integrity and the American Association for Medical Transcription.
 It is recommended that students have at least a 3.0 grade point average before attempting these specialized exams.
+Please see the association Web sites for more information.